WebDevBooster/dozenal/README.md

 | '10<sup>'29</sup> | dekizen | decillion | big | ?
 | '10<sup>'30</sup> | elizen | n/a | big | ?

+Do we even NEED dedicated names for those large numbers in the table above?

+I postulate that **nobody ever needs the names for those large numbers in real life** and nobody will ever miss those names if you just delete them from the dictionary.

+Think about...
+If you ever hear a number like "eighty-nine septillion stars" in a documentary or something, nobody has any idea what that number even means.
+So, what always ends up happening is... they show the entire number on the screen, so you can see how many zeros are in there.

+But that large number is only ever shown for 2 or 3 seconds or so.
+So, you couldn't possibly count the total number of zeros in that time (and nobody would do that anyway).

+A much better thing to do would be to say a number followed by "to the power of __".
+Or if you show 89 x 10<sup>24</sup> and say *"eighty-nine times 10 to the power of twenty-four"* or *"eighty-nine followed by twenty-four zeros"*.
+That would be a hundred times better than saying "eighty-nine septillion".

+So, I propose:
+The upper bound of what humans need in real life (in terms of number names) is a trillion.
+And in dozenal that would be tremzen.

+Nobody is ever gonna need names for bigger numbers.
+If someone tells you a number that's more than 3 orders of magnitude larger than a trillion, ***you're always gonna have to look up how many zeros are associated with that number name, which makes the NAME of the number completely pointless!***

+There's zero practical need for those super-large numbers to have dedicated names.